axibase/atsd/administration/enabling-swap-space.md

 free
 ```

-The output should contain a row with Swap total not equal to zero.
+The output contains a row with Swap total not equal to zero.

 ```ls
              total       used       free     shared    buffers     cached